Written by on . Last updated March 27th, 2025.

-Under land 7 kilometer from Metahāra in Ethiopia, an unusually powerful M6.0 earthquake occurred in the evening of Friday February 14th, 2025.
-Shaking may have been felt by a total of 38 million people.
+Under land 5 kilometer from Metahāra in Ethiopia, an unusually powerful Magnitude 5.9 earthquake occurred in the evening of Friday February 14th, 2025.
+Around 38 million people have been exposed to shaking.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn